Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Run-configuration-settings.md

 When selected run config uses latexmk, TeXiFy cleanup actions use latexmk clean modes.

+### Cleaning temporary build files

+Use a `file-cleanup` step to remove temporary build artifacts for the current document while preserving final outputs such as PDF.

+For latexmk-based configurations, this step runs `latexmk -c`.

+For classic compile flows, TeXiFy removes temporary artifacts such as `.aux`, `.log`, `.bbl`, `.synctex`, and `.synctex.gz` from the current document's source/output/auxiliary locations.

 ## BibTeX compilers

 For bibliography compiler details, see [BibTeX](BibTeX.md).